JK Cement

 1. Moist curing: It involves maintaining a consistently damp or wet environment around the concrete surface for an extended period.
 This method is commonly implemented by continuously applying water to the concrete surface, covering it with a layer of canvas or hessian other moisture-retaining materials, or employing water ponding.

 Build structures with uncompromising quality and innovation with JK Cement.
-Keep your walls dry and healthy with JK Super Protect Weather Shield Cement.
+Keep your walls dry and healthy with JK Super Protect Cement.

 FAQs